bytemunch/bytemunch.dev/src/blog/dodgeball-4.md

 }
 ```

 After testing these rules with the firestore playground, I'm fairly confident it won't leak lobby passwords.
-I'll need to add rate limiting to prevent bruteforcing, but this will do for now.
+I'll need to add rate limiting to prevent brute-forcing, but this will do for now.

 Refreshing tokens is next on the cards, as currently a login will only last an hour.